 Problem Solving

 Consistent with the hard skills needed for clash detection in construction design, BIM Coordinators must also possess soft skills for solving problems, especially when issues with structural design arise.
 In construction especially, flaws in a design or problems with structural integrity can lead to delays or expenses on a construction project.
-Problem solving skills allow a BIM Coordinator to guide a project through choppy waters by fixing holes before construction even begins by staying a few steps ahead of any potential problems.
+Problem-solving skills allow a BIM Coordinator to guide a project through choppy waters by fixing holes before construction even begins and by staying a few steps ahead of any potential problems.

 What Other Jobs Require These Skills?